Jean Muir: Jean Muir Ltd. (1966–2007)

 The Jean Muir shop continued to trade, stocking the final collection for Spring/Summer 2007, before it closed down for good.

 Celebrity clients and admirers

 The actress Joanna Lumley was Muir's first house model, and became a muse, close friend and loyal customer.
 She was often photographed modelling Muir's designs in the fashion press.
 Other well-known Muir clients included Lauren Bacall, Maggie Smith, Judi Dench, Charlotte Rampling, Julie Walters, Joan Plowright, Dr. Miriam Stoppard and Patricia Hodge.

 In 1967, Muir provided Eleanor Bron's wardrobe for the 1967 film Bedazzled.
-She did wardrobe for only one other film, Betrayal, in 1983.
+She did the wardrobe for only one other film, Betrayal, in 1983.

 Her designs were also worn by public figures such as the author and historian Lady Antonia Fraser and the publisher Carmen Callil.
 Other fans of vintage Muir include Kate Moss and Stella McCartney.